tinyantstudio/SimpleUnityVideoPlayer/README.md

 opengl ways:
 1. update texture buffer glTexSubImage2D or glTexImage2D to update unity3d's texture in native opengl backend
-2. if we using SurfaceTexture in Android studio, we can sample SurfaceTexture to fbo -> convert GL_TEXTURE_EXTERNAL_OES to GL_TEXTURE -> update unity3d's texture
+2. if we using SurfaceTexture in Android, we can sample SurfaceTexture to fbo -> convert GL_TEXTURE_EXTERNAL_OES to GL_TEXTURE -> update unity3d's texture